okfn-brasil/querido-diario-comunidade/docs/source/utilizando-o-toolbox.rst

-Utilizando o Toolbox do Querido Diário
+Utilizando a Toolbox do Querido Diário
 ======================================

 |python_version_img|